The Lombard Invasion and the Byzantine Corridor

 Between 2007 and 2013 the local authorities repaired the bridge, and it must be said that it still looks rather starkly new, especially from downstream.
 I managed to find a photograph of the bridge before renovation on this website and I have to confess mixed feelings.
 The romantic in me warms to the old ivy-covered partial ruin, like something out of an 18th-century veduta painting.

-On the other hand, this is surely not the first time since antiquity that the local authorities have repaired the bridge, so there would have been nothing particularly “authentic” about the bridge in its pre-2007 state.
+On the other hand, this is surely not the first time since antiquity that the local authorities have repaired the bridge, so the bridge in its pre-2007 state would not have been any more authentic than it is now.
 And in due course it is certain that the ivy, the weather and the occasional earthquake would have converted the partial ruin into a complete ruin.
 In another ten or twenty years no doubt the elements will have weathered the new stonework, and the bridge will continue to carry modern-day pilgrims over the waters of the Arnata for a few hundred years before the next repairs are due.